Introducing Chartered Physiotherapist & Expert Witness, Katharine Atkin... I recently...

 Make an enquiry

-In my current post I work alongside my consultant colleagues in clinic, reviewing both trauma and elective patients with upper limb and hand conditions, making the necessary clinical decisions to optimise their recovery.
-I run my own independent clinics to ensure patients’ needs are met in a timely manner and I run therapy led clinics on a weekly basis as well as providing support and expertise to my hand therapy teams.
-I have a sound knowledge of assistive equipment and small aids to facilitate independence in personal care and domestic tasks with this client group and considerable experience in the identification of care needs related to hand injuries, erbs palsy and brachial plexus injuries.
+In my current role, I work alongside consultant colleagues in clinic, reviewing adult and paediatric patients following trauma and those pursuing elective surgery.
+I make the necessary clinical decisions to optimise their recovery.
+I triage all orthopaedic upper limb trauma sent to our unit and run my own independent clinics to ensure patients’ needs are met in a timely manner and I run therapy led clinics on a weekly basis as well as providing support and expertise to my hand therapy teams.
+I have a sound knowledge of assistive equipment and small aids to facilitate independence in personal care and domestic tasks with this client group and considerable experience in the identification of care needs related to hand injuries, Erb's' palsy and brachial plexus injuries.
 I am regularly required to write detailed clinical reports to partner organisations to facilitate the provision of patient care, this frequently requires liaison with case managers regarding patients’ progress and return to function.
 I work closely with both the specialist Orthopaedic Hand Surgeons and the Plastics Surgeons involved.
 The teaching I receive from them is broad and thorough, and this further enhances my clinical reasoning and assessment skills.
-Such work also ensures I am up to date with current thinking and advances in treatment techniques.
+Such work also ensures I am up to date with current thinking and advances in treatment techniques and technology.
 I frequently work in conjunction with the Clinical Psychology team and maintain close links with the unit’s Clinical Psychologist, as the psychological implications of trauma in this client group are vast and often have a significant impact upon treatment and outcome of rehabilitation.
-I take the lead role in health and safety for the team I work with, ensuring all members of staff working beneath me adhere to mandatory health and safety updates.
-I collate and review incident reports and ensure they are submitted in the appropriate time scales.

 I am a valued member of the British Association of Hand Therapy and attend and lecture on the subject on a regular basis.
-I have undertaken training in medico legal report writing and I am a full and active member of the Medico Legal Association of Chartered Physiotherapists.
-I am one of only two members of the Medico Legal Association of Chartered Physiotherapists specialising in this field.
+I have undertaken training in medico legal report writing.
 I accept instructions from both Claimant and Defendant Solicitors and Insurers.
 I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under the Civil Procedure Rules (CPR) pertaining to Expert Witnesses.